Passerina amoena

 Departure begins in Jul-Aug and is usually completed by late Sep.

-Lazuli Bunting begins fall molt on the breeding grounds but suspends it to undertake a molt migration to the southwest USA, where the molt it is completed (Greene et al 2020).
+Lazuli Bunting begins fall molt on the breeding grounds but suspends it to undertake a molt migration to the southwestern USA, where the molt is completed (Greene et al 2020).

 Images